 Signatures can be nonparametric, i.e., relying on a ranked order and relationships rather than numbers (feature space).
 Essentially, signatures represent a particular feature or species that can be identified on a satellite image or aerial photograph.
-The Agency's photo interpretation manual created during the previous land use exercise was used to guide the development and identification of signatures from the current satellite image.
+The Agency's photo interpretation manual created during the previous land use exercise guided the development and identification of signatures from the current satellite image.
 Areas displaying specific characteristics were delineated and coded into classes.